---

 from sentry_sdk.integrations.loguru import LoggingLevels

-sentry_loguru = LoguruIntegration(
+LoguruIntegration(

-level=LoggingLevels.INFO.value, # Capture info and above as breadcrumbs
+level=LoggingLevels.INFO.value, # Capture INFO and above as breadcrumbs

-event_level=LoggingLevels.ERROR.value # Send errors as events
+event_level=LoggingLevels.ERROR.value, # Send ERROR logs as events

 )